January 2nd, 2019

 3. Lost or Stolen Credit Card.

 Report this information immediately to your financial institution and have the current credit card number closed out.
-Do not delay in this action as it can result in fraudulent charges and/or transfers from your bank/credit card account.
+Please do not delay this action as it can result in fraudulent charges and transfers from your bank/credit card account.

 4. Reviewing Your Statements.

-It is a good practice to always review your statements once a month.
-However, it is even a better practice to go online and check your statement more frequently.
-Continued diligence will always pay off in catching something quickly and resolving the problem faster then finding out too late when you really need your credit the most only to discover that you no longer have it because of fraud.
+It is an excellent practice always to review your statements once a month.
+However, it is even a better practice to go online and check your account more frequently.
+Continued diligence will always pay off in catching something quickly and resolving the problem faster than finding out too late when you need your credit the most only to discover that you no longer have it because of fraud.

 5. Keeping Your Computer Updated and Firewalled

 Always keep your computer operating system updated and also ensure that you have firewall software installed.
 Your operating system typically has these features built-in.
 However, it is good practice to ensure that it is always on keeping you safe.

 Antivirus and malware protection software should always be installed.
 It only takes one time for such software to capture your financial information and send it to thieves who will gladly accept your money.
 There are also browser add-ons to aid in security.
 Using a script blocking add-on is a great tool to prevent unwanted adds and links that also pose a potential threat.

 Always make sure that you use strong passwords.
 Are you the type of person that uses P@ssw0r4 ?
 If so, you are not alone.
 It would be best if you made a change right away because these types of passwords are not secure, and hackers know that anything1234 makes their job that much easier.
 Always use at LEAST 8 characters that use numbers, symbols, and letters, both capital and lower case.

 If you have any questions, feel free to contact us.